 The Traihead pants are unisex but offer 2 different fits: regular and slim.
 I chose my usual size (M) in the regular fit (because my thighs and booty are not "slim").

-The size guide is pretty detailed so I would recommend having a look because I must say I was surprised to realize that the M are actually a M/L (as shown on the tag).
+The size guide is pretty detailed so I would recommend having a look because I must say I was surprised to realize that the M is actually a M/L (as shown on the tag).

 "The regular fit trailheads do say S/M, M/L, L/XL, etc to indicate that they are regular fit rather than slim fit.
 Despite the dual sizing on the tag, the M/L is just the medium and there are 10 total options available."